Food Safety Management - MSc/PgD

 The safety and quality of food is a major concern to consumers, retailers, manufactures and regulators.
 High profile incidents have highlighted the need for the effective management systems and regulatory frameworks for food safety at the local, national and international levels.

-The programme utilizes theoretical frameworks and practical case studies to enable students to identify potential hazards, assess risk and to develop and monitor risk management strategies.
-The teaching team has many years experience in policy development, research and consultancy for industry and government and the direct enforcement of legislation.
+The programme utilises theoretical frameworks and practical case studies to enable students to identify potential hazards, assess risk and to develop and monitor risk management strategies.
+The teaching team has many years experience in policy development, research and consultancy working in industry and the enforcement of legislation.
 The team operates at the international level and this is reflected in the teaching sessions.

 The taught component of the programme comprises the equivalent of six modules of 20 credit points each at level M (comprising four half modules and four full modules).
 The taught modules are as follows: